roytang/blog/content/about-me/index.md

 ---
 **Roy Tang** Programmer, engineer, scientist, critic, gamer, dreamer, and kid-at-heart.
 [Magic][1] player on weekends.
 Frustrated writer and sketch artist.
 Student of life and all-around good guy.
 On a never-ending quest for awesomeness.

-I&'m a software developer by profession, currently working for [Maroon Studios][2].
-I&'m not averse to freelance consulting, if you have something interesting for me.
-I like Python and JavaScript, but I&'m always willing to learn new things.
-Here&'s [my profile on LinkedIn][3].
+I'm a software developer by profession, currently working for [Maroon Studios][2].
+I'm not averse to freelance consulting, if you have something interesting for me.
+I like Python and JavaScript, but I'm always willing to learn new things.
+Here's [my profile on LinkedIn][3].

 For more frequent short bursts of my nonsense, follow [me on Twitter.][4]
 For sketches and other stuff, follow [me on Instagram][5].